ksharlandjiev/apache-airflow-tools/plugins/user_creation_interceptor/README.md

 # User Creation Interceptor Plugin

-Automatically sanitizes usernames containing forward slashes during user creation in Apache Airflow.
+Demonstrates how to intercept user creation events in Apache Airflow to trigger custom logic such as username sanitization, role assignment, or other automated workflows.

-## Problem
+## Overview

+Apache Airflow provides limited hooks for customizing user creation behavior.
+This plugin demonstrates how to use SQLAlchemy event listeners to intercept user creation events and execute custom logic before or after users are created in the database.

+**Common use cases:**
+- Automatic role assignment based on user attributes
+- Username validation and policy enforcement
+- Integration with external identity management systems
+- Audit logging and compliance tracking
+- User provisioning workflows

+## Example Implementation: Username Sanitization

-Flask/Connexion treats `/` as a URL path separator, making usernames like `domain/username` inaccessible via API endpoints such as `/api/v1/users/{username}`.
+The included implementation demonstrates username sanitization by replacing forward slashes with underscores.
+This addresses a specific limitation where Flask/Connexion treats `/` as a URL path separator, making usernames like `domain/username` inaccessible via API endpoints such as `/api/v1/users/{username}`.

-## Solution

-This plugin intercepts user creation and automatically replaces `/` with `_` in usernames, ensuring they work with all Airflow APIs.

-**Example:**
+**Example behavior:**
 - User tries to create: `domain/username`
 - Actually created: `domain_username`
-- API access: `/api/v1/users/domain_username` ✅ Works!
+- API access: `/api/v1/users/domain_username` (works correctly)

+**Note:** This is just one example implementation.
+The plugin architecture can be adapted for many other use cases (see Use Cases section below).

+## ⚠️ IMPORTANT NOTE FOR MWAA USERS
+**This username sanitization approach will NOT work for AWS MWAA environments.** MWAA relies on exact username matching to map users to IAM identities.
+Modifying usernames (e.g., changing `assumed-role/roleName` to `assumed-role_roleName`) will break IAM authentication mapping, preventing users from logging in.

+**For MWAA environments:**
+- Use the [**Username API Extension**](../username_api_extension/) plugin instead to preserve exact usernames
+- Or use this plugin as a template for other user creation workflows (see Use Cases below)

 ## Installation